JustKesha/discord-voice-status/README.md

 # Discord Voice Status Updater

-Python script that updates your Discord custom status in real-time with your voice input using speech recognition to display what you're talking about.
+Small Python application that updates your Discord custom status in real-time using your voice input & speech recognition to display what you're currently talking about.

 ### Features

+- Fully configurable
 - Converts your speech to text in real-time
-- Updates your Discord custom status automatically
+- Updates your Discord status in the background with what you said
-- Configurable update interval to respect rate limits
-- Supports both YAML config and .env file for token storage
-- Lightweight with minimal dependencies

 ### Requirements

-- Python 3.10.11 or higher
 - Discord account
 - Microphone for voice input
+- Python 3.10 or higher

 ### Safety

 While this uses the same technology as clients like Vencord or BetterDiscord which have remained undetected, Discord technically prohibits automated status updates.
 Use at your own risk.

 > [!NOTE]
-> We are using a message filter to make sure no bad words accidentally slip into your discord status.
+> We are using a message filter to make sure no naughty words accidentally slip into your discord status.

 ## Installation

-1. Clone this repository:<br>
+1. Clone or install this repository:<br>
 `git clone https://github.com/JustKesha/discord-voice-status.git`<br>
 `cd discord-voice-status`